 Arthur Johnson was a trustee of his family’s estate and various other estates.

 During the 1919-1920 winter season, the Johnsons were living elsewhere and 253 Commonwealth was the home of George Lee and his wife, Eva Marie (Ballerini) Lee.
 They previously had lived in Brookline.
 George Lee was an artist with a studio at 304 Boylston and a yachtsman.
 They also maintained a home in Beverly Farms, which subsequently became their primary residence.
 In 1926, they were one of the first residents of the newly-built cooperative apartments at 301 Berkeley.

 By the 1920-1921 winter season, the Johnsons had resumed living at 253 Commonwealth.

 The Johnsons were again living elsewhere during the 1927-1928 winter season, and 253 Commonwealth was the home of attorney Henry Eldridge Warner and his wife, Henrietta Edla (Slade) Warner.
-They had lived at 406 Beacon earlier in 1927.
+They previously had lived at 406 Beacon.
 They also maintained a home in Lincoln.
-By 1929, they had moved to 369 Beacon.
+By the 1928-1929 season, they had moved to 369 Beacon.

-By 1956, it was owned by Ted DiNanno.
-In January of 1956, he applied for (and subsequently received) permission to combine it with 255 Commonwealth and convert the properties from single-family dwellings into twelve apartments.
+In September of 1955, they acquired 255 Commonwealth, and in January of 1956, they applied for (and subsequently received) permission to combine it with 255 Commonwealth and convert the properties from single-family dwellings into twelve apartments.

 The project never went forward and 253 Commonwealth continued to be shown as vacant in the 1957 and 1958 City Directories.

-It continued to be the Tau Epsilon Phi fraternity in 2014.
+253 Commonwealth continued to be the Tau Epsilon Phi fraternity house in 2020.